 We are focused on beautiful women as slim, but in Botwwana they prefer a traditional build which is large and Mma Precious Ramotswe with her good humour and common sense personifies beauty, at least in the eyes of her husband JLB Matekoni, a mechanic.
 Ramatswe is a detective which she decided to do after her father died and she sold off his stock of cattle.

 She hired a snooty, somewhat obnoxious secretary, Grace Makutsi who declared herself an associate detective and further progressed in this 14th instalment to this series.
 The two of them manage to help resolve a lot of mysteries, many just ordinary, but a few with consequences.
 In this book there are two mysteries for them to solve.
 One is to determine the proper heir of an estate and the other is to learn who has been running a hate campaign against the Minor Adjustment Beauty Salon.
-Most of the narrative is devoted to the domestic life of the two lead women characters.
+Most of the narrative is devoted to the domestic life of the two leading women characters.
 It is beautiful how they and the author dissect a range of everyday occurrences, but they eventually also solve the two mysteries after the usual deadends and red herrings.
 Although very different personalities they develop a friendship and both have likeable husbands.

 Full of euphemisms" such as late" means dead and "share a blanket" means having sex.
 There is no profanity, lurid sex and almost no violence so if you need those items to get your adrenaline going, this is not for you.
 But if you would like few laughs and insights into human nature any book in the series is apt to be your cup of tea.